coderbunker/timesheet-backend/README.md

 # Timesheet Data Warehouse

-Timesheet data warehouse is the infrastructure and backbone for Coderbunker’s freelancing system.
+Timesheet data warehouse is the infrastructure and backbone of Coderbunker’s freelancing system.
 The idea is to streamline and automate the process that record freelancers’ working hours for a number of purposes listed below.
 Technologies involved: Google Spreadsheet, API, PostgreSQL, Ethereum, and etc. The following flowchart describes the general data flow.

 Google Spreadsheet > PostgreSQL Database > Aggregated View of Data > Ethereum > JSON > Local Database